Can You Become A Screenwriter Without A Degree? Pros & Cons.

 89348699 s

-One other good idea would be to learn a skill or two outside of screenwriting that you could get hired to do after school.
+Another good idea would be to learn a skill or two outside of screenwriting that you could get hired to do after school.

 Unfortunately, writers are not in high demand when we leave film school because no one wants to buy a script from a first-time writer unless they’re already exceptional.
+Chances are you will not be ready to begin writing professionally right out of college.

+As a writer, you can get jobs that don’t require another technical skill, like a screenplay reader or a writer’s assistant/production assistant.
 However, to get these jobs, the people hiring usually want to hire someone who has done the job before at another known company.

 A note about internships

-I would say do an internship if you can, but we also need to normalize hiring people interested in the film industry who don’t have the means to take an unpaid internship first, so I won’t promote doing internships in this article.
+This is why internships are important, but since plenty has been written about internships, we won’t get into that in this article.
+I would say do an internship if you can.
+Still, we also need to normalize hiring people interested in the film industry who don’t have the means to take an unpaid internship first, so I won’t promote doing internships in this article.
+Don’t work for free!

 Learn a second craft that is in high demand